bencoder/TonicAndFriends/README.md

 ## Database

-For development purposes, I am using a sqlite database which gets created as part of the Dockerfile
+For development purposes, I am using a sqlite database which gets created during the docker build

 ## Main logic

-The main logic is in the `Pet` class in `src/Entity/Pet.php`.
+The main logic is in the `Pet` domain entity in `src/Entity/Pet.php`.

 Happiness and Hunger is returned on a 0 to 1 scale, and is never allowed to exceed these bounds.